F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Privacy

 The privacy of the Parties will be respected and safeguarded at all times.
 All University employees who are involved in the execution of these Procedures receive specific training and guidance about safeguarding private information.
-Privacy generally means that information related to a report of Discrimination and Harassment will only be shared with a limited circle of individuals.
-The use of this information is limited to those University employees who “need to know” in order to assist in the active review, investigation or resolution of the report.
+Privacy generally means that information related to a report of Discrimination, Harassment and/or Hazing will only be shared with a limited circle of individuals.
+The use of this information is limited to University officials who “need to know” in order to assist in the active review, investigation, or resolution of the report.
 While not bound by confidentiality, these individuals will be discreet and respect the privacy of all individuals involved in the process.

 Release of Information

-If a report discloses a serious and immediate threat to the campus community, the University will issue a timely notification to the community to protect the health or safety of the community.
-The University also may share non-identifying information about reports received in aggregate form, including data about outcomes and sanctions.
+If a report discloses a serious and immediate threat to the campus community, the University will issue a timely notification to the community to protect the health and/or safety of the community.
+The University may share non-identifying information about reports, including data about outcomes and sanctions.
 At no time will the University release the name of the Complainant to the general public without the express consent of the Complainant or as otherwise permitted or required by law.

-All University proceedings are conducted in compliance with the requirements of Title IX, the Clery Act, VAWA, FERPA, state and local law, and University policy.
+All University proceedings are conducted in compliance with the requirements of Title VI, Title VII, Title IX, the Jean Clery Campus Safety Act, VAWA, Stop Campus Hazing Act, FERPA, state and local law, and University policy.
 No information will be released from proceedings under the Policies or the Procedures except as required or permitted by law and University policy.
-The University reserves the right to notify the parents/guardians of dependent students regarding any conduct situation, particularly probation, loss of housing, suspension and expulsion.
+The University reserves the right to notify the parents/guardians of dependent students regarding any conduct situation, particularly probation, loss of housing, suspension, and expulsion.

 Reporting to Law Enforcement

 In matters involving alleged criminal conduct, the Complainant may notify, or decline to notify, local law enforcement at any time.
-The University encourages Complainants to pursue criminal action for incidents of Sexual Harassment, Sexual Violence, Sexual Exploitation, Stalking and Relationship Violence that also may be crimes under state criminal statutes.
+The University encourages Complainants to pursue criminal action for incidents of Sexual Harassment, Sexual Violence, Stalking, Relationship Violence, and Hazing that may also be crimes under state criminal statutes.
 The University will assist a Complainant, at the Complainant’s request, in contacting local law enforcement and will cooperate with law enforcement agencies if a Complainant decides to pursue the criminal process.

 Online and Anonymous Reporting